U.S. Route 52 in West Virginia: Tolsia Highway

 The Tolsia Highway is defined as running from I-64 at Kenova to Corridor G (US 119) north of Williamson.
 The name Tolsia takes the names from the first initials of the Tug, Ohio, Levisa, and Sandy Improvement Association.
 US 52 originally took the path of WV 152, approximately 10 mi east of the current alignment.
-In the mid-1960s, state funding was secured to upgrade most of County Route 1 (CR 1), which ran along the Big Sandy River and Tug Fork River.
-The upgraded CR 1 and CR 29 was renumbered as US 52 in 1979.
+In the mid-1960s, state funding was secured for a construction project along most of County Route 1 (CR 1), which ran along the Big Sandy River and Tug Fork River.
+The rebuilt CR 1 and CR 29 was renumbered as US 52 in 1979.

-Portions of the 66 mi highway have been upgraded to four lanes.
-In 1998, US 52 south of the I-64 interchange in Kenova was upgraded to four-lane highway standards to the access road for Tri-State Airport.
+Portions of the 66 mi highway have been widened to four lanes.
+In 1998, US 52 south of the I-64 interchange in Kenova was widened to four-lane highway standards to the access road for Tri-State Airport.
 In that same year, the Prichard bypass was opened to traffic with one interchange and one at-grade intersection.
 This 4 mi bypass includes very large rock cuts and a long and winding grade down a hill.
 In 2001, the four-lane highway was extended southward approximately 2 mi to a stub interchange with WV 75.
 Also in that year, the four-lane highway near Prichard was extended northward for 1 mi, removing some grades and curves along US 52.
 The extension was completed in 2002 at a cost of $9.6 million.

 In 2001, the Crum segment of the Tolsia Highway opened to traffic.
-The highway begins just north of Crum at an incomplete diamond interchange and heads eastward towards CR 2.
+The highway, designated CR 152-46, begins just north of Crum at an incomplete diamond interchange and heads eastward towards CR 2.
 It has at-grade intersections with CR 52-47 and CR 52-31 along with a side road at the eastern terminus that takes traffic to CR 2.
 There are stubs for future bridges and ramps.
 Signage along this segment is minimal, with only a handful of arrows to designate the route.
 While the highway was built to four-lane standards, it is only striped for two.

 In late 2002, Senator Robert C. Byrd received $20 million in funds to jump-start construction on the northern half of the Tolsia Highway.
 The money would be used to speed up construction on the 10 mi link between Huntington and Prichard, serving several industrial parks and relieving two-lane US 52 of coal-truck congestion.

-In 2003, survey and design of 5 mi of four-lane US 52 upgrades from Prichard north to Cyrus were completed.
+In 2003, survey and design of 5 mi of four-lane US 52 from Prichard north to Cyrus were completed.
 Plans include an interchange and five bridge structures.